-

 2023 Funding & Reform Priorities

 It’s budget season again, and the Legal Clinic continues to advocate for budgets and laws that further housing justice for D.C. residents.
-Along with our Fair Budget Coalition and Way Home Campaign partners*, we implore D.C. to “Meet the Needs” of all D.C. residents—particularly those who struggle the most to maintain their lives in the […] Read more…
+Along with our Fair Budget Coalition and Way Home Campaign partners*, we implore D.C. to “Meet the Needs” of all D.C. residents—particularly those who struggle the most to maintain their lives in the city.
+Recent housing investments and legislation during the height of the pandemic were crucial to minimize the harm experienced by D.C.’s extremely low-income communities.
+Now, many of those programs and funding sources have ended, but residents still face significant difficulties.
+Homelessness, housing instability, lack of… Read more…

 -